-- To provide all staff with the necessary information to enable them to meet their safeguarding and child protection responsibilities. - To ensure consistent good practice. - To inform pupils, parents and other stakeholders (e.g. partner agencies) about the school's arrangements for safeguarding pupils. - To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners. - To contribute to the school's safeguarding portfolio.
+- To provide all staff (see definition below) with the necessary information to enable them to meet their safeguarding and child protection responsibilities. - To ensure consistent good practice. - To inform pupils, parents and other stakeholders (e.g. partner agencies) about the school's arrangements for safeguarding pupils. - To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents/carers and other partners. - To contribute to the school's safeguarding portfolio.